back

 After the audit I shifted into research mode, asking Claude to surface best practices for online learning UX.
 Some of what came back confirmed what I'd already seen—the bite-sized module format Docebo actually had right, with lessons landing around 7 to 10 minutes, is well-supported.
 Attention drops fast in online learning, and short completable units give users a sense of achievement, motivation, and confidence to keep going.

-The research also sparked ideas for potential enhancements beyond the MVP: what if our admin tool utilized an "LMS-expert" AI agent to assist the people building the courses?
-Flagging when a lesson was running too long, suggesting cleaner explanations, surfacing gaps in a module's structure before it went live, or offering a layout variation.
+The research also sparked ideas for further down the road: what if our admin tool utilized an "LMS-expert" AI agent to assist the people building the courses?
+Flagging when a lesson was running too long or suggesting cleaner explanations or a new layout variation.

-The result was a plan for what our system's MVP must address—following simple best practices and fixing the clunkiness of Docebo and a roadmap for future AI enhancements.
+The result was a plan for what our system's MVP must address—follow simple best practices and fix the clunkiness of Docebo plus a roadmap for future AI enhancements.

 Quick Prototyping